yancharkin/games_nebula/README.md

 - If you have a lot of games in your library and/or slow CPU, first launch can take some time
 - [Scripts repository for gog games](https://github.com/yancharkin/games_nebula_goglib_scripts)
 - [Scripts repository for non-gog games](https://github.com/yancharkin/games_nebula_mylib_scripts)

+## How you can contribute

+First of all you must know that I'm not planning to create "real" application.
+'Games Nebula' is a quick and dirty solution.
+I created it for personal use and because it was fun to create.
+As long as it works I don't care if it's poorly written.
+So you should take this into considiration before contributing.

+Right now you can contribute by:
+- reporting bugs
+- writing scipts for games
+- fixing broken English
+- making translations

+Feel free to contact me if you have any questions.

+If community become large enough I'll think about rewritting 'Games Nebula' properly.